Well it’s a new year and the start of a new career. January is the time for new beginnings. 365 days to write.

 Towards the end of last year, I decided I want to find a new job.
 I enjoyed being an Editor, but it was time for a new challenge.
 I’m not really a single task kind of gal.
-So four weeks to do one magazine became quite routine and a bit snoozy for me.
+So four weeks to do one magazine became quite same-y.

 After a few interviews and a gazillion applications – here’s to hoping that one day it’s law for people to have to respond to your job applications rather than let them float in an abyss with no response – I got a job!

-Well, I actually didn’t get a job at this company originally and then HR got in touch to say the team suggested I apply for an alternative role that might be more suitable for my skill set.
+Well, I actually didn’t get a job originally and then HR got in touch to say the team suggests I apply for an alternative role that might be more suitable for my skill set.
 Thankfully, I got the job that they suggested I apply for as that would have been slightly awkward/soul crushing otherwise.

 So, I’ve moved into global marketing for an academic publisher, a complete shift from writing and editing magazines in the fields of architecture, construction and primary education.

-Writing my new career down in that way I begin to understand why I’m finding it an adjustment.
+It’s an adjustment, but I am all about taking a Squiggly Careers approach so it is an exciting beginning.
 This industry is brand new to me, marketing is brand new to me and working in central Cambridge is also brand new.

-Five weeks in and I’m absolutely loving it.
+Yet, five weeks in I’m absolutely loving it.
 It’s corporate with an open plan office space, there’s meetings and departments (actual structure with HR and security and everything!!!) – it’s so organised.

 It isn’t as a shock to the system as my previous role, where the sexism was rife (despite the company being built of mostly women).
 Thankfully there’s no scope or even possibility for any sort of sexism, racism, homophobia at this company, because the right protocols are in place for that to be impossible.
 Another reason I am huge fan of the company.

-It’s hard being a newbie, mainly because there’s lots to learn and you often have to ask a million questions to everyone while they’re super busy, and also because you have to battle through the “I have no idea what I’m doing, who thought I’d be good for this, did I just do that right, I’m so young, who let this child in here?” kind of thoughts.
+It’s hard being a newbie, mainly because there’s lots to learn and you often have to ask a million questions to everyone while they’re super busy, and also because you have to battle through the “I have no idea what I’m doing, who thought I’d be good for this” kind of thoughts.